mihir787/case_study_two/CaseStudy2.md

 4. NumCompaniesWorked |
 5. Overtime

+#### Most Influential Factors
+The Extratree classifier model (conducted in Python) and the Random Forrest model (conducted in R) both presented Overtime, Age, and MonthlyIncome as the top three most influential features.

 <center><h1>Interesting Trends - In Python</h1></center>

 An analysis of trends in job roles, attrition, and other factors that were commonly featured in the models above.